MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-user-transact-sql.md

     | DEFAULT_LANGUAGE = { NONE | <lcid> | <language name> | <language alias> }
     | ALLOW_ENCRYPTED_VALUE_MODIFICATIONS = [ ON | OFF ]

--- Users or groups that are migrated or federated and synchronized with Azure AD have the following syntax
+-- Users or groups that are migrated as federated and synchronized with Azure AD have the following syntax:

     /** Applies to Windows users that were migrated and have the following user names:
     - Windows user <domain\user>